istio/istio.io/content/en/blog/2023/workload-injection-with-kata/index.md

 There are 2 conclusions from above practice:

-* Basically, there is no any difference for using Kata Containers with other generic container runtimes in Istio.
+* Basically, there are no much differences for using Kata Containers with other generic container runtimes in Istio from my use case: deploy httpbin and bookinfo, but we still need to verify more other things, such as network situation, Istio CNI enable and so on.
 * There may be multiple container runtimes according to different requirements in Istio later in the same environment at the same time, and we need to aware of this.